therootcompany/greenlock-express.js/README.md

 This module is an elaborate ruse (to provide an oversimplified example and to nab some SEO).

-The API is actually located at [node-greenlock options](https://git.coolaj86.com/coolaj86/greenlock.js) (because all options are simply passed through to `node-greenlock` proper without modification).
+The API is actually located at [greenlock.js options](https://git.coolaj86.com/coolaj86/greenlock.js) (because all options are simply passed through to `greenlock.js` proper without modification).

-The only "API" consists of two options, the rest is just a wrapper around `node-greenlock` to take LOC from 15 to 5:
+The only "API" consists of two options, the rest is just a wrapper around `greenlock.js` to take LOC from 15 to 5:

 * `opts.app` An express app in the format `function (req, res) { ... }` (no `next`).
 * `lex.listen(plainPort, tlsPort)` Accepts port numbers (or arrays of port numbers) to listen on.

-Brief overview of some simple options for `node-greenlock`:
+Brief overview of some simple options for `greenlock.js`:

-* `opts.server` set to https://acme-v01.api.letsencrypt.org/directory in production
+* `opts.server` set to https://acme-v02.api.letsencrypt.org/directory in production
 * `opts.version` set to `v01` for Let's Encrypt v1 or `draft-11` for Let's Encrypt v2 (mistakenly called ACME v2)
 * `opts.email` The default email to use to accept agreements.
 * `opts.agreeTos` When set to `true`, this always accepts the LetsEncrypt TOS.
 When a string it checks the agreement url first.